jimthematrix/blockchain-features/README.md

     `peer/peer node start`

-  * build and start the event listener in fabric/examples/events/block-listener and pass in the following arguments (substitute "hlevents" with any topic that exists in the Kafka server):
+  * build and start the event listener in fabric/examples/events/block-listener and pass in the following arguments (substitute "192.168.99.100" with IP of the docker host, and "hlevents" with any topic that exists in the Kafka server):

     `./block-listener -events-address=10.0.2.15:31315 -kafka-brokers=192.168.99.100:9092 -kafka-topic=hlevents`

 If you don't have a Kafka server handy, the easiest is to use a docker image, follow the instructions here: [https://github.com/spotify/docker-kafka](https://github.com/spotify/docker-kafka)

+Finally, start up a Kafka consumer to observe the messages produced by the peer.
+One easy way to get a Kafka consumer is installing the GO implementation:

+  In your vagrant VM host:

+  * `go get github.com/Shopify/sarama/tools/kafka-console-consumer`
+  * `kafka-console-consumer -topic=hlevents -brokers=192.168.99.100:9092`

 Once the set up above is complete, you can test by using the "peer" command to submit transactions: